orb-community/pktvisor/README.md

 `pktvisor-pcap` and `pktvisor-dnstap` are tools that can statically analyze prerecorded packet capture and dnstap files.

-pcap files can come from many sources, the most famous of which is [https://www.tcpdump.org/](tcpdump).
-Dnstap files can be generated from most DNS server software that support dnstap logging, either directly or using a tool such as [https://github.com/dnstap/golang-dnstap](golang-dnstap).
+pcap files can come from many sources, the most famous of which is [tcpdump](https://www.tcpdump.org/).
+Dnstap files can be generated from most DNS server software that support dnstap logging, either directly or using a tool such as [golang-dnstap](https://github.com/dnstap/golang-dnstap).

-Both take many of the same options, and do all of the same analysis, as the live agent version.
+Both take many of the same options, and do all of the same analysis, as `pktvisord` for live capture.

 ```
 docker run --rm ns1labs/pktvisor pktvisor-pcap --help